The 13th Floor Elevators

 The 13th Floor Elevators was an American rock band from Austin, Texas, United States, formed by guitarist and vocalist Roky Erickson, electric jug player Tommy Hall, and guitarist Stacy Sutherland.
 The band was together from 1965 to 1969, and during that period released four albums and seven singles for the International Artists record label.
 Their debut single "You're Gonna Miss Me" was a national Billboard No. 55 hit in 1966.

 Considered pioneers of psychedelic rock, the Elevators were the first band to refer to their music as such, with the first-known use of the term appearing on their business card in January 1966, likely coined by member Tommy Hall.
 As open proponents of drugs such as LSD, the group was targeted by local law enforcement, resulting in the 1969 arrest of Erickson for drug possession, effectively ending the group.
 With their inclusion on the 1972 compilation Nuggets: Original Artyfacts from the First Psychedelic Era, 1965-1968, they also came to be recognized as precursors of punk rock.
 Their contemporary influence has been acknowledged by a wide range of artists.

 In 2009, International Artists released a ten-CD box set entitled Sign of the 3-Eyed Men, which included the mono and new, alternative, stereo mixes of the original albums, together with two albums of previously unreleased material and a number of rare live recordings.

 History

 Formation

-The 13th Floor Elevators emerged on the local Austin music scene in December 1965, where they were contemporary to bands such as the Wig and the Babycakes and later followed by Shiva's Headband and the Conqueroo.
-The band formed when Roky Erickson left his group the Spades, and joined up with Stacy Sutherland, Benny Thurman, and John Ike Walton who had been playing Texas coastal towns as the Lingsmen.
+The 13th Floor Elevators emerged on the local Austin music scene in December 1965.
+The band formed when guitarist and singer Roky Erickson left his group the Spades, and joined up with guitarist Stacy Sutherland, bassist Benny Thurman, and drummer John Ike Walton who had been playing Texas coastal towns as the Lingsmen.
 Tommy Hall was instrumental in bringing the band members together, and joined the group as lyricist and electric jug player.

-The band's name developed from a suggestion by drummer John Ike Walton to use the name "Elevators".
-Clementine Hall added "13th Floor".
+Walton has said the band's name developed from a suggestion by him to use the name "Elevators" and then Clementine Hall (Tommy's wife) added "13th Floor".
+Whereas Clementine Hall has said both parts were her suggestions.
 In addition to an awareness that a number of tall buildings in the US lack a designated 13th floor, it was noted that the letter "M" (for marijuana) is the thirteenth letter of the alphabet.